What steps are needed before admission?

 We are a private pay residential community.
 We do not participate in Medicare or Medicaid programs; however, long-term care insurance often pays for assisted-living.
 Please check with your insurance provider for more information.
 If you are a Veteran or the widow of a Veteran, you may be eligible to qualify for special assistance through the VA.

-If any of your questions are not answered by the prompts we have provided, please contact us or call our expert staff at (713) 461-1500 with any questions you may have!
+If you have additional questions, please contact us or call our expert staff at (713) 461-1500